 Louise’s next appearance on Radio Berkshire will be at 2pm on Thursday 8thNovember for anyone who wants to tune in.

 Music plays a very important part in the life of Shiplake College.
-A new, purpose-built Music School is set for completion in 2014 offering students outstanding facilities.
+A new, purpose-built Music School is set for completion in 2014 offering pupils outstanding facilities.
 Shiplake College has a vibrant Music Department which is proud to offer 'music for all'.

 Every pupil in Years 7 and 8 enjoys free lessons on a range of orchestral instruments with all achieving Grade 1 in Year 8.
 All girls in Years 12 and 13 sing in the Girls' Choir performing regularly in concerts and services.
 The entire College community also enjoy regular music-making opportunities with the annual ‘Battle of the Bands’ and the House Singing Competition.

 Pupils follow a varied curriculum in Years 7 to 9 with an emphasis on developing the key musical skills of performing, composing and listening and appraising.
 This is done through the completion of projects such as The Journey to Jazz, The Music Industry and Music Around the World.
 Each project contains opportunities for personalised learning and more and more pupils are accessing the music curriculum through personal mobile devices such as iPads.
 Many pupils then choose to pursue Music as an option at GCSE, A Level and BTEC (all Edexcel).

 There are a wide variety of extra-curricular ensembles on offer; from the auditioned Chamber Choir to the fully inclusive Rock Choir and from the selective Soul Band to the Lower School Orchestra, which includes every pupil in Years 7 and 8.
 Music also plays a leading role in Assemblies and Chapel services and all pupils look forward to the weekly Hymn Practice often taken by the Headmaster!